joshbeam/store/README.md

 # Run it yourself

-The example will show various user data belonging to me and to another user, and then will simulate a button click by wrapping `Store#update` in a `setTimeout` function to simulate an asynchronous button click that updates my followers count.
+The example will show various user data belonging to me and to another user, and then will simulate an asynchronous button click by wrapping `Store#update` in a `setTimeout` function that updates my followers count.

 Either: